Whole Health

 Bottom Line: Exercise Regularly

 It is important to exercise on a regular basis.
 The type of exercise that is best for you depends on age, injuries (past and present) and health conditions.
+Older adults should participate in the following amount and type of exercise.

 Type of ExerciseHow Often (per week)Duration (per session)